ChrisEssery/group-project/Portfolio/Background.md

 Social isolation, Valtora and Hanratt claim, has multiple dimensions.
 According to this definition, social isolation refers to a lack of social interactions with friends, family, and the community [[**2**]](#references).

-Need to add something about the age group we will be targeting.
-Above 70?
-Or older?
-Also, should we use 'elderly' or 'older adults' to refer to the group?
-Do some research to find the best terminology.
+Our target group is adults above the age 70.
+However, we acknowledge that individuals who fall short of this boundary would also benefit from the social engagement derived from playing our game.

 ### Public health concerns

 There are several public health concerns linked to loneliness and isolation.
-First, health issues.
+First, there are health issues.
+These health issues include...

 Second, mental health issues with increased levels of negative emotions such as anxiety and depression.
-Third, cognitive decline?
+This is a very significant effect of isolation which is closely interconnected with health issues since the adverse effects of poor mental health often impact upon a person's physical health due to a lack motivation for self-care, less desire to go outside leading to melatonin suppression which is linked to insomnia; depression leading to suicidal ideation, a weakened immune system due to a bad diet and lack of exercise.

+The third public health concern is cognitive decline.
+As with the previous two health concerns, cognitive decline is intimately tied to poor mental and physical health.
 Find some references to back these claims up.

 ## State of the art survey
 TO DO: Edit this section.